dwbro1/OG-Home-Automation/Setup.md

 # Dynamic IP Addresssing (Default)
 Nothing to do if using dynamic but watch the IP address it can change over time depending on your DHCP server.

 Now the RPi should have rebooted and you should be in the GUI interface again.

+# Update Everything
 Be sure to connect to your wireless again in top right corner of screen.
 Then drop to command line and use the folowing commands:

 : sudo apt-get update
 : sudo apt-get upgrade (watch for y/n prompts and answer "yes")